zhengt66/dotfiles/README.md

 # dotfiles
-collection of config files for CIS191 at UPenn
+This is a collection of config files for CIS191 at UPenn.
+These are my dotfiles and I am their leader.